Tools for a Smooth and Stress-Free Outing

 Stores that impose these requirements are violating the ADA, and you can take action against them.

-We understand that your dog works hard, and wear and tear on accessories is inevitable.
-A faded vest or scratched dog tag gives gatekeepers and drive-by petters the perfect excuse to say, “I didn’t see that!”
+However, because your dog works hard, wear and tear is inevitable—and a faded vest or scratched tag gives drive-by petters the perfect excuse to say, “I didn’t see that!”